A Brief Summary of the Best Practices in College Teaching

 After the above have been discussed and agreed upon, the judgments of both parties can be stated without inducing animosity or defensiveness.
 At times it may be wise to check first with the recipient before moving to this stage: “Would you like my opinion?”

 b.
-“I would like to see you find more answers independently.”
+“I would like to see you find answers independently.”

 c.
-“It is more effective with others to speak from yourself than point at them.”
+“It is more effective to speak about yourself and how you see it than to talk about others.”

 11. Climate Setting